networkdynamics/PolNeAR/README.md

 The file `PolNeAR/data/metadat.tsv` lists every article in PolNeAR and provides several metadata fields containing information about the article itself, and how it was annotated.

-Metadata about the articles
+### Metadata about the articles
 The following fields are hopefully self-explanatory:
 `filename`, `publisher`, `publication_date`, `author`, `title`,

 The fields `trump_count` and `clinton_count` indicate the number of times respectively that Donald Trump and Hillary Clinton, the presidential candidates, were mentioned.
-Care was taken using regexes to disambiguate sucm mentions from others, such as Donald Trump Jr. or Bill Clinton.
+Care was taken using regexes to disambiguate such mentions from others, such as Donald Trump Jr. or Bill Clinton.

 The fields `credit` and `wire` are used respectively to indicate when the publisher has given credit for a story to another news publisher, or to a wire service, such as AP or Reuters.

-Metadata about annotation
+### Metadata about annotation
 The fields `compartment`, `level`, and `annotators` indicate how the article was subjected to annotation.
 First, `compartment` indicates the compartment into which the annotation falls:
  - `annotator-training` indicates that the articles were used to during training of the annotators, to test their interannotator agreement and